Test result date: 2022-07-23

 Min

-Lowest percentage found in people in our database
+Lowest score among healthy people in our database

 Green bar